Solargale/harkamalRandhawaCheckers/README.md

 To make it easy to compete, I recommend the following layout.

 -   Use a source directory, "src".
 Keep your main function in this module.
+-   When submitting, please have modules named Ai.hs and ApplyMove.hs, as we will use these in testing scripts.
--   In the source directory, have *another* subdirectory called "YourName" (so in my case "BenMacadam").
+-   For the tournament, please add another folder called  "YourName" (so in my case "BenMacadam") to src, and move your files here.
 All of your modules should have the prefix YourName.ModuleName (so, for example, the module "src/BenMacAdam/AiPlayers.hs" would be called "BenMacAdam.AiPlayers").
+This will make the tournament run smoothly!

 This will make it *very* easy to both test your code and to run the checkers tourname, but is not necessary!